Ted Lilly: New York Yankees

 Lilly was traded to the New York Yankees on March 17, 2000, along with Christian Parker, as a player to be named later in the 1999 trade that also sent Jake Westbrook to the Yankees in exchange for Hideki Irabu.
+On April 27, 2002, Lilly threw a one-hitter against the Seattle Mariners in a losing effort.
+Boston's Derek Lowe pitched a no-hitter on the same day.

 Oakland Athletics

-Lilly played for more than two years for the Yankees before being dealt to the Oakland Athletics in a three-team deal that included pitchers Jeff Weaver heading to New York and Jeremy Bonderman going to the Detroit Tigers.
+Lilly played for more than two years with the Yankees before being dealt to the Oakland Athletics in a three-team deal that included pitchers Jeff Weaver heading to New York and Jeremy Bonderman going to the Detroit Tigers.
 Lilly was in the starting rotation for Oakland, and pitched in the American League Division Series in both 2002 and 2003.

 Toronto Blue Jays

 Lilly was traded from the Athletics to the Toronto Blue Jays for Bobby Kielty.
+In April, he threw a two-hitter against the Twins in Minnesota.
 He made the American League All-Star team in 2004 as the Jays' lone representative that year.

 The highlight of his career as a Blue Jay was a start on August 23, 2004, against the Boston Red Sox.
 He pitched a complete-game shutout and struck out 13 batters in a three-hit 3–0 victory.

 Lilly was 15–13 with a 4.31 ERA and 160 strikeouts in 2006, exceeding his previous career-high for wins (12).
 He also equaled a career high for starts (32) and nearly matched his career highs in strikeouts and innings pitched.
 This season, he ranked first among the Jays' pitching staff in strikeouts and second only to Roy Halladay in wins (Halladay had a 16–5 record before a recurring elbow injury ended his season in late September).

 On August 21, 2006, in a game against the Oakland Athletics, Lilly was surrendering an early 8–0 lead in the 3rd inning when manager John Gibbons took him out of the game.
 With the score 8-5 and runners on 1st and 3rd, Lilly refused to give him the ball.
-Eventually, he reluctantly left the mound and later feuded with Gibbons in the locker room, though Gibbons maintained no punches were thrown.
+Eventually, he reluctantly left the mound and later feuded with Gibbons in the tunnel leading to the locker rooms.
+It was reported that Gibbons left the scene with a bloody nose, though Lilly maintained no punches were thrown.

 Lilly filed for free agency at the end of the 2006 season, and alongside Barry Zito, Jason Schmidt and Jeff Suppan, was one of the most sought-after free agent pitchers, partially due to the thin market for starting pitching.
 On the morning of December 6, 2006, he informed the Blue Jays that he would not be returning to the club, thus rejecting a four-year, $40 million deal.
 He cited a "change in scenery" as his reasoning.
 Later on that day, Lilly agreed to an identical four-year, $40 million deal with the Chicago Cubs, officially ending his tenure with the Blue Jays.